alexandrevl/SuperSummarizeAI/README.md

 ## Troubleshooting

 - **TARGET Input**: Make sure the URL you input is correctly formatted and always begins with `http://` or `https://`.
-If you're trying to summarize a PDF file, make sure the URL points directly to the file.
+For PDF files, ensure the file is in the same directory as the script or provide the full path to the file.
 - **Dependencies**: Double-check to ensure all required dependencies are correctly installed.
 - **Command Line Argument**: Always provide a URL when executing the script.
 - **OpenAI Key**: Make sure your `.env` file contains the correct and valid OpenAI key.